codingMustache/codingMustache/README.md

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+What did the name of the Tor Anonymity Network orignially stand for?
- 1. 8
+ 1. The Onion Router
- 2. 53
+ 2. The Ominous Router
- 3. 23
+ 3. The Orange Router
- 4. 15
+ 4. The Only Router

 <details>
   <summary>Answer</summary>
-  23
+  The Onion Router
 </details>